dihedron/netcheck/README.md

     protocol: icmp
 ```

-The command can run against local bundles or remotely GET-table HTTP/HTTPs resources.
-The two things can be mixed.
+The command can run against:

+1. local bundles
+1. remotely GET-table HTTP/HTTPs resources,
+1. values in Consul key/value stores
+1. values in Consul Service Registry metadata
+1. values in Redis values

+These things can be mixed, so you can call `netcheck` on multiple bundles at once, mixing them at will.
+All checks will be performed bundle by bindle, in the same order that was specified on the command line.

 The output can be in text mode (the default), or in one of `json` and `yaml` formats.
 A future version will allow to specify a Golang template in order to produce the output in an arbitrary format.